Reducing Downtime with Remote Monitoring and Control

 The Technology Revolution

-• Vibration sensors: Detect bearing wear and spindle issues
+• Vibration sensors: Detect early indicators of bearing degradation, spindle imbalance, and mechanical resonance

-• Temperature monitors: Track motor and coolant temperatures
+• Temperature monitors: Track spindle motors, drives, control cabinets, and coolant systems to prevent thermal overload

-• Position encoders: Verify axis accuracy and performance
+• Position encoders: Verify axis accuracy, backlash behavior, and real-time motion integrity

 Immediate Benefits You’ll Experience